freekode/freekode.github.io/_posts/2015-05-03-wow-first-addon.md

 `movable="true"` and it can move, but that not enough to move frame, we talk about it later

 Real frame of our addon you can find [here](https://github.com/freekode/TestAddon/blob/master/main.xml).
 You should place all your elements under this frame.

+More about `<Frame>` you can find [here](http://www.wowwiki.com/XML/Frame).

 Next, set the size and position:
 {% highlight xml %}
 <Size x="63" y="50"/>
 <Anchors>